benduran/turbo-tools/README.md

                        monorepo
   turbo-tools publish  Publishes packages in a Turborepo-powered Monorepo, and
-                       optionally uses whichever custom Publish command you may need (if overwritten in turboTools.config.js) turbo-tools run      Pass-through to Turborepo's run command turbo-tools init     Initializes a sane default configuration of config files to work with the turbo-tools
+                       optionally uses whichever custom Publish command you may need (if overwritten in turboTools.config.mjs) turbo-tools run      Pass-through to Turborepo's run command turbo-tools init     Initializes a sane default configuration of config files to work with the turbo-tools